alexlamb/alexlamb.github.io/_posts/2017-07-01-throwing-money-around.md

 A political Conservative might reply by saying something like this:

 *"You've shown nothing.
-There's no variable for individual talent in the model.
+There's no variable for individual talent in this model.
 If you don't put talent in and look at how it affects things, how can you possibly assert that talent isn't relevant?"*

 And she'd be right.
 So next time, we'll try that and see what happens.